CmdIglo/cli-lib/flpconv/README.md

 ## Get local copy

  Just clone this repo to a local folder on your machine:

  <code>git clone https://github.com/CmdIglo/cli-lib/tree/main/flpconv [storage location]</code>

+## Basemap installation

+ The Basemap pip library along with the other pip packages is being installed by the shell script upon first execution.